ITfoxtec/FoxIDs/docs/up-party-howto-oidc-identityserver.md

 *Code from the `IdentityServerOidcOpSample` [sample configuration]( https://github.com/ITfoxtec/FoxIDs.Samples/blob/master/src/IdentityServerOidcOpSample/Config.cs).*

-**1 - Go back to the FoxIDs up-party client in [FoxIDs Control](control)**
+**3 - Go back to the FoxIDs up-party client in [FoxIDs Control](control)**

  1. Add the IdentityServer's authority
  2. Add the profile and email scopes (possible other or more scopes)
- 3. Add the IdentityServer client's client ID as a custom SP client ID
+ 3. Add the IdentityServer client's client secret value as the client secret
- 4. Add the IdentityServer client's client secret value as the client secret
+ 4. Select show advanced settings
  5. Select use claims from ID token
  6. Add the claims which will be transferred from the up-party to the down-parties.
 E.g., email, email_verified, name, given_name, family_name, role and possible the access_token claim to transfer the IdentityServer access token
- 7. Click create.
+ 7. Click create

 That’s it, you are done.

-> The new up-party can now be selected as a allowed up-party in a down-party.
+> The new up-party can now be selected as an allowed up-party in a down-party.
 > The down-party can read the claims from the up-party.
-Add the access_token claim to include the IdentityServer access token as a claim in the issued access token.
+It is possible to add the access_token claim to include the IdentityServer access token as a claim in the issued access token.

 ## Read claims from access token